-The procedures and other provisions set forth in these Regulations may be changed by the Authority from time to time in a manner consistent with the objective of promoting the efficient use of Common Use Gates to accommodate the needs of all Airlines and their passengers.
+The procedures and other provisions set forth in these Regulations may be changed by the Authority from time to time in a manner consistent with the objective of promoting the efficient use of Authority facilities to accommodate the needs of all Airlines and their passengers.

-Any change to the provisions of the Regulations shall be in writing and all Airlines shall be notified at least 30 days prior to its implementation.
+Any change to the provisions of these Regulations shall be in writing and all Airlines shall be notified at least 30 days prior to its implementation.

-8.4 Notices
+10.4 Notices

-All Schedule Submissions, Traffic Reports, communications, and other notices required or desired to be provided by an Airline to the Authority in connection with the operation of these Regulations shall be delivered to the following:
+All Schedule Submissions, communications and other notices required or desired to be provided by an Airline to the Authority in connection with the operation of these Regulations shall be delivered to the following:

+Ramp Tower Manager

+TBI Airport Management Inc.

+8311 Brier Creek Parkway

+Suit 105-423

+Raleigh, NC 27617

+kyle.mitchell@tbiam.aero

-Kyle Mitchell, Manager TBI Airport Services 8311 Brier Creek Parkway Suit 105-423 Raleigh, NC 27617 kyle.mitchell@tbiam.aero with a copy to:
+with a copy to:

-John Graves, Director of Operations Raleigh-Durham International Airport P.O.
-Box 80001 RDU Airport, NC 27623-0001 john.graves@rdu.com
+Director of Operations

+Raleigh-Durham International Airport

+P.O.
+Box 80001

+RDU Airport, NC 27623-0001

+airline.schedules@rdu.com